Use Provisioned Throughput

 /first_token_latencies First token latencies Duration from request received to first token returned.

-Anthropic models also have a filter for Provisioned Throughput but only for tokens/token_count.
+For Anthropic models, a filter for Provisioned Throughput is also available, but only for the tokens/token_count metric.

 Dashboards

-Default monitoring dashboards for Provisioned Throughput provide metrics that let you better understand your usage and Provisioned Throughput utilization.
-To access the dashboards, do the following:
+Default monitoring dashboards for Provisioned Throughput provide metrics that help you understand your usage and utilization.
+To access the dashboards, follow these steps:

 1. In the Google Cloud console, go to the Provisioned Throughput page.